espnet/espnet/README.md

 | Librispeech dev_clean  | N/A | 4.7 |
 | Librispeech test_clean | N/A | 4.7 |

+Note that the performance of the CSJ, HKUST, and Librispeech tasks was significantly improved by using the wide network (#units = 1024) and large subword units if necessary reported by [RWTH](https://arxiv.org/pdf/1805.03294.pdf).

 ## Chainer and Pytorch backends

 |           | Chainer | Pytorch |